Pure Romance

-Pure Romance is a United States-based multi-level marketing company that sells adult products including sex toys.
-Under the multi-level marketing (MLM) model, all products are sold exclusively through independent consultants at women-only at-home parties.
+Pure Romance is an American company that manufactures and sells sex toys, sexual wellness, and cosmetic products.

+Formerly a multi-level marketing company, in May 2023, Pure Romance announced it was moving away from the MLM model to become a 100% direct-to-consumer business.

 History

-Patty Brisben, a former pediatrician's assistant, founded the company Slumber Parties in Loveland, Ohio 1993.
+Patty Brisben, a former pediatrician's assistant, founded the company, then named Slumber Parties in Loveland, Ohio 1993.
 Her business used contract salespeople to sell sex toys, lotions, and massage oils through at-home parties.
 In 2000, the company had six full-time employees and had annual sales of less than $2 million.

 Brisben's son, Chris Cicchinelli, joined the company in 2000 and encouraged his mother to expand beyond local sales into markets such as St. Louis, Missouri.
 By 2003 the company had $30 million in sales, 3,500 consultants, and was active in 46 US states and the US Virgin Islands.
 The company was renamed Pure Romance in 2003.

 In 2011, the Pure Romance expanded into South Africa and Australia.
 In 2012, Cicchinelli took over the position of President and CEO while Brisben stayed on as chair of the company.
 At this time the company reported to have $100 million in annual sales and 75,000 consultants, building on the popularity of the recently published erotic romance novel 50 Shades of Grey.

 In February 2014, the company moved its headquarters to downtown Cincinnati, Ohio.

-In 2014 Pure Romance purchased Slumber Parties, Baton Rouge, Louisiana, based multi-level marketing company which sold similar products.
-In 2016 the company purchased Passion Parties, another competing multi-level marketing company with a similar product line, expanding the company into the Canadian market.
+In 2014 Pure Romance purchased a separate MLM which was also named Slumber Parties, based in Baton Rouge, Louisiana, which sold similar products.
+In 2016 the company purchased Passion Parties, yet another multi-level marketing company with a similar product line, expanding the company into the Canadian market.

-In January 2016, Pure Romance, among other MLM’s, entered into an agreement with the State of Hawaii’s Department of Taxation to obtain a single general excise license and become the represented tax collection agent on behalf of its direct sellers.
+In January 2016, Pure Romance, among other MLMs, entered into an agreement with the State of Hawaii’s Department of Taxation to obtain a single general excise license and become the represented tax collection agent on behalf of its direct sellers.

-The company reported $217.92 million in sales in 2017 and claims to have more than 30,000 consultants.
+The company reported $217.92 million in sales in 2017 and claimed to have more than 30,000 consultants.
 In 2018, it reported $237 million in sales.